Are you ready to buy your first caravan? There are a wide range of models on the market, with the various tourers all having their own pros and cons.

 Once you’ve settled on an idea of the van you want, be sure to take a look at our best caravan round-up, where we share the top models that are currently on the market.
 You can also find out more about the different manufacturers that are out there in our best caravan brand guide.

 First and foremost – and especially if you are new to towing a caravan – you need to follow the 85% rule.

 This states that when fully laden, the caravan should not weight more than 85% of the car’s kerbweight – so you’ll need to find out the latter figure before you can start to consider which caravan to buy.

 If you find a caravan that fits this rule with your existing car, all you have to do is fit a towbar (if it doesn’t have one already).

 That way, you save yourself all the hassle and expense of having to buy a bigger car and in particular of ending up with a car that, when you are not towing, you might think is too big for you.

-You can read more about the 85% rule, and other weight legislation that you’ll need to take into consideration, here.
+You can read more about the 85% rule, and other weight legislation in our guide to caravan weights and measures.